 Total Debt to Service Ratio (TDSR – the 42%)

 Your TDSR is the GDSR plus external debt.
 This is preferred to be at the 42% max of your monthly income.
-This would include all housing related monthly costs in addition to thing like a car loan payment, credit card payments and lines of credit.
+This would include all housing related monthly costs in addition to thing like a car loan payment, credit card payments, all home service invoices and lines of credit.

 Canadian Mortgage and Housing Corporation(CMHC) Fees